symbol/symbol-docs/source/guides/network/running-a-symbol-node.rst

    For security reasons voting keys have a maximum validity of 6 months.
 This means that **every 6 months you need to renew your voting keys**.

    Again, Symbol bootstrap takes care of this.
-You just need to run these commands **one month before the keys expire** from the same folder where you initially ran ``symbol-bootstrap start`` (there is no need to stop the server):
+You just need to run these commands **one month before the keys expire** from the same folder where you initially ran ``symbol-bootstrap start`` (there is no need to stop the client):

    .. code-block:: symbol-bootstrap